Hue-Jhan/Noaa-Satellite-Decoder/README.md

 # 💻 Code

 ### Parsing data from the wav 16bit recording: <img src="media/noaa-img1.jpg" align="right" width="400">
-- First we take the wav file and turns it into 200800hz format if it isn't already;
+- First we take the wav file and resample it into 200800hz format if it isn't already;
-- Then
--
+- Then we modfify it to correct the signal, first we apply the hilbert transformaion for the iq, then we demodulate it to make it suitable for image representation;
+- Then we syncronize the data to detect the start of each row, and start searching for rows;
+- After filtering out the rows with a wrong lenght we stack them into a 2d image;
+- Then we display the image (a small part is cut out for error handling);
+- If upgraded through color correction, the image will look like the one on the right.

 ### Enhancing the image: <img src="media/noaa-img2.jpg" align="right" width="600">
 Once obtained the image you can enhance it with softwares like Satdump, i tried making my own enhancer but failed.
 I don't really understand how Noaa rgb composites work, ion even know how satdump does it, i tried lots of different rgb composite, added mcir uncalibrated version, fake colors based on the position of the satellite but failed every time... best i could do was a green version of the raw_sync.png you get by default : (